6 common problems with controlling risk of money laundering

 - Enhanced Due Diligence (EDD) and reviews are more time-consuming than onboarding

 We know that for those working on B2B accounts and corporate clients, the KYC process can be particularly complex.
-Understanding corporate structures, UBO’s, directors, shareholders and associates across jurisdictions can pose issues.
-The challenge here centres around the disconnect between information that can be sourced and utilised in real time, and analysts who need to copy information onto spreadsheets and attach to emails for communication.
+Understanding corporate structures, UBOs, directors, shareholders and associates across jurisdictions can pose issues.
+The challenge here centers around the disconnect between information that can be sourced and utilized in real time, and analysts who need to copy information onto spreadsheets and attach to emails for communication.